dflores112/EmployeeSearch/README.md

 # Employee Search

-> React application build to allow users to: display employee data, allow users to search for employee by name, and filter employee by department and age.
+> React application built to allow users to: display employee data, allow users to search for employee by name, and filter employee by department and age.

 ### Installing Dependencies